When to Match: A Cost-Balancing Principle for Dynamic Markets: The Cost-Balancing Principle

-Theorem~\ref{thm:illustrative} provides the key insight underlying the Cost-Balancing algorithm, it reveals that cost-balancing approximates optimal behavior in stable environments; the proof is postponed to Appendix~\ref{app:proof_illustrative}.
-The ratio $2\beta$, which measures the strength of economies of scale, determines the optimal balance point.
-When $\beta$ is large (strong economies of scale), the optimal policy tolerates higher waiting costs relative to matching costs, because the benefit of accumulating more agents is substantial.
-When $\beta$ is small (weak economies of scale), the optimal policy matches more promptly, as waiting provides limited benefit.
+Proposition~\ref{prop:fluid_balance} provides a simple calibration benchmark.
+The ratio $2\beta$, which measures the elasticity of the matching cost with respect to the common queue level, determines the steady-state balance point.
+When $\beta$ is large (strong economies of scale), the fluid benchmark tolerates higher waiting-cost rates relative to matching-cost rates, because the benefit of accumulating more agents is substantial.
+When $\beta$ is small (weak economies of scale), the benchmark matches more promptly, as waiting provides limited benefit.

-This result directly motivates the design of the CB algorithm.
+This calculation motivates the ratio form of the CB algorithm and suggests how $\alpha$ may be calibrated in stable stochastic environments.
 The algorithm triggers a match when the condition $M \leq \alpha W$ is satisfied.
-This condition forces the algorithm to maintain a cost ratio near $1/\alpha$, tracking the optimal fluid trajectory characterized by Theorem~\ref{thm:illustrative}.
+Equivalently, $W/M\ge 1/\alpha$.
+Here $W_{\mathrm{rate}}^*$ and $M_{\mathrm{rate}}^*$ are cost rates; normalizing both by the same steady-state match rate gives the same ratio on a per-match basis.
+Thus the fluid ratio $W_{\mathrm{rate}}^*/M_{\mathrm{rate}}^*=2\beta$ suggests the environment-specific calibration

+This fluid calibration is distinct from the robust worst-case calibration $\alpha=1$ used in Theorem~\ref{thm:main}.
+The fluid calculation is therefore not a literal derivation of Algorithm~\ref{alg:CB}; it provides a steady-state design benchmark for the cost ratio, while the implemented timing rule is justified separately by the competitive-ratio analysis.

 The cost-balancing principle also explains the algorithm's robustness to changing conditions.
 Consider what happens when the arrival rate suddenly increases.
 Higher arrival rates cause waiting costs to accumulate faster (more agents waiting per unit time), while matching costs decrease faster (queues grow more quickly).
 Both effects push the ratio $W/M$ upward, causing the cost-balancing condition to be satisfied sooner.
 The algorithm thus automatically matches more frequently during high-demand periods.
 Conversely, when arrival rates decrease, waiting costs accumulate slowly, and the algorithm naturally waits longer to exploit market thickness.
 This automatic adaptation occurs without any knowledge of the arrival rate, because the algorithm responds directly to realized costs rather than forecasted demand.